arnavsheel1402/b1-access-floorplan-prototype/README.md

 # b1-access-floorplan-prototype
-Interactive workspace booking floorplan prototype for Bharat1 AI
+Personal prototype inspired by workspace booking systems.
+Not affiliated with or endorsed by any company.